top of page

 (From left to right)

-Robert Wong (VP Backup), Jennifer Wong, Geraldina Wong (Secretary),
+Robert Wong (Secretary), Jennifer Wong, Geraldina Wong (Vice President),

-Elsa Denton (President Backup), Albertino da Rosa (Vice President), Luiza da Rosa,
+Elsa Denton (President), Albertino da Rosa, Luiza da Rosa (Albertino's wife),

-Henrique Manhao (President), Marta DaLuz, Arnold Lim, Alice DaLuz (Treasurer)
+Henrique Manhao, Marta DaLuz, Arnold Lim, Alice DaLuz (Treasurer)

 IMG_1097 (2).JPG